Motif 12: Balsam

 This motif is associated with Kundry's service of the Grail knights.
 We hear it for the first time when she gives the phial of healing Balsam to Gurnemanz (

 als du denken kannst), when Gurnemanz hands the phial to Amfortas, and again in the scene with Parsifal at Kundry's

-Lorenz considered the Balsam chord: e-flat, g, b-flat, d-flat.
+Lorenz considered the Balsam chord: e-flat, g, b-flat, d-flat (a German sixth in g minor).
 It first appears at Gurnemanz's word

-the balsam.
-Lorenz said that for Kundry the chord was like a bridge, from the world of sin (G major) to the world of salvation (A flat major).
+Lorenz said that for Kundry the chord was like a bridge, from the world of sin (g minor) to the world of salvation (A flat major).

 It is always interesting to note how similar musical ideas occur in different Wagner operas.
 The similarity of the Balsam to the Ring and Valhalla motives in the Ring is obvious, but probably not significant.

 Balsam, or balm of Gilead (Jeremiah 8v22), is a resinous, oily substance.
 Traditionally it possesses healing properties and it was used in embalming and anointing.
 Fragrant balm was a major export from the Holy Land in the twelfth century, for use in the services of the Church.